juanferborjab/avalithtest/README.md

 This REST API was developed whit Spring Framework.

-The solution allow do  a CRUD of Developers and the technologies they know it.
+The solution allows to develop the CRUD of Developers and the technologies they know it.

 REST ENDPOINT

 In Spring, REST endpoints are Spring MVC controllers.

-This application have two endpoints:
+This application has two endpoints:

 	DeveloperController
-	Handles a GET request for the /developers endpoint.
+	It handles a GET request for the /developers endpoint.
 		The @PutMapping annotation for maps "/developers/{id}" HTTP PUT 			requests in a specific controller method - updateDeveloper :("/{id}”).

 		The @GetMapping annotation for HTTP GET requests for maps "/developers" 		in a specific controller method: allDevelopers.